dapr/docs/daprdocs/content/en/concepts/faq.md

 ## Performance Benchmarks
 The Dapr project is focused on performance due to the inherent discussion of Dapr being a sidecar to your application.
 See [here]({{< ref perf-service-invocation.md >}}) for updated performance numbers.

-## Workflows

-### Workflow *Authoring* API vs Workflow *Management* API
-- What each API does
-- When to use each

-### Dapr workflows relationship with Durable task framework
-- explain how they relate to one another.
-- note that they're seperate/independant projects

 ## Actors

 ### What is the relationship between Dapr, Orleans and Service Fabric Reliable Actors?